varick8/Capstone-07/node-red/README.md

 ### Modifying MQTT Topics

-Edit the topic names in the MQTT input nodes if your STM32 uses different topics.
+Edit the topic name in the MQTT input node and the "DateTime" function node if your STM32 uses a different topic.

 ### Changing Email Recipients